Workington public realm and Gateway redevelopment

 • Hall Brow, close to Workington Police Station, will be widened, allowing better access for all vehicles

-• the Henry Curwen pub, at the bottom of Ramsay Brow, will be demolished so its junction with Washington Street and Bridge Street can also be widened, improving HGV access
+• A disused pub at the bottom of Ramsay Brow has been demolished so its junction with Washington Street and Bridge Street can also be widened, improving HGV access

-• the walled garden in Hall Park, part of the West House horticultural social enterprise, will be enhanced with the creation of a new café and training facilities – a planning application was submitted in January 2024
+• The walled garden in Hall Park, part of the West House horticultural social enterprise, will be enhanced with the creation of a new café and training facilities

 Image